-PROGRAM INSTRUCTOR(S): Beth Bonvillain
+PROGRAM INSTRUCTOR(S): Beth Bonvillain, Loni Simoneaux

 SPECIAL COMMENTS: In order to interact with children in area childcare centers, Louisiana law stipulates that students complete an FBI criminal background check and fingerprints.
+Lab hours in a child-care facility will be required.